rana708/daily-tasks/day01.md

-Case2: Arithmetic Calculation Error
+Case 2: Reasoning-Trace Inconsistency in an Arithmetic Calculation

-Category: Incorrect mathematical calculation / incorrect application of arithmetic operations.
+Category: Internally inconsistent reasoning steps (the shown work does not match itself), distinct from a wrong final answer.

 Prompt Used: